luizgmgomes/Docker/Learning.md

 **Containers** - Running instances of Docker images — containers run the actual applications.
 A container includes an application and all of its dependencies.
 It shares the kernel with other containers, and runs as an isolated process in user space on the host OS.
 You created a container using docker run which you did using the alpine image that you downloaded.
 A list of running containers can be seen using the docker container ls command.
 **Docker daemon** - The background service running on the host that manages building, running and distributing Docker containers.
 **Docker client** - The command line tool that allows the user to interact with the Docker daemon.
 **Docker Store** - Store is, among other things, a registry of Docker images.
 You can think of the registry as a directory of all available Docker images.
 You’ll be using this later in this tutorial.
+****Layers** - A Docker image is built up from a series of layers.
+Each layer represents an instruction in the image’s Dockerfile.
+Each layer except the last one is read-only.
+**Dockerfile** - A text file that contains all the commands, in order, needed to build a given image.
+The Dockerfile reference page lists the various commands and format details for Dockerfiles.
+**Volumes** - A special Docker container layer that allows data to persist and be shared separately from the container itself.
+Think of volumes as a way to abstract and manage your persistent data separately from the application itself.